Erik van Blokland: Trixie, Instant Types and Grunge Type

 Following Beowulf, the design duo discovered that they could create previously unseen typefaces that evoked the printed look of amateur letter tools like stamps, typewriters, name tag makers and other household items.
 By combining a scanner, and recently available computer programs, such as image vector tracing software, Photoshop, Illustrator and early type design program Fontographer, they could create much more complex typefaces by automating the process, using the aforementioned software.
-These "grunge" shapes had messy, complicated outlines, which would have been extremely diffucult to produce using analogue methods.
+These "grunge" shapes had messy, complicated outlines, which would have been extremely difficult to produce using analogue methods.
 Also called "distressed type", this mode of typeface creation became very popular, and a large number of "grunge" typefaces were created.
-Letterror's Justlefthand and Erikrighthand typefaces were the first digital "handwriting" fonts, their introduction was described as evidence that "the computer brings more, not less human expression into [graphic design]" They were the first releases from this project.
+Letterror's Justlefthand and Erikrighthand typefaces were the first digital "handwriting" fonts, their introduction was described as evidence that "the computer brings more, not less human expression into [graphic design]"Forms in modernism : a visual set : the unity of typography, architecture & the design arts They were the first releases from this project.
 Erik's typeface Trixie was the second one, it came out in 1991, a year before RayGun magazine signaled the formal beginning of Grunge Design.
 It was famously used in the iconic logo for The X-files TV series, and also on the covers of Rage Against The Machine's eponymous debut album and Alanis Morissette's Jagged Little Pill.
 Just van Rossum's Instant Types set fonts came out a year later, adding five iconic typefaces to the new category.

 Other typefaces of note include Eames Century Modern, a typeface based on the legacy of Charles and Ray Eames, designed with the co-operation of The Eames Office for House Industries and LTR Federal, a highly intricate interpretation of the typography of bank notes, based on a study of siderography - the steel engraving process used for currency and old fashioned stocks.
 Later works include Action Condensed, which the NBA used for a redesign of their logo and graphic identity.